Exposed (Kiss video)

-KISS Exposed is the 1987 long-form music video released by the American rock band Kiss.
-This was the band's second home video release.
+Kiss Exposed is the 1987 long-form music video released by the American rock band Kiss.
+Directed by Claude Borenzweig, this was the band's second home video release.
 KISS Exposed is based on an interview with the members of Kiss (almost exclusively Gene Simmons and Paul Stanley) and is interspersed with music videos and live concert clips from throughout Kiss' career, until the album Asylum.

 The original idea had been to put together a simple compilation of the promo videos the band had filmed since 1982 but according to interviews with Paul he felt that such a product wasn't right: "The new video, KISS Exposed, came out of the record company wanting to put out a compilation of our videos.
 And I always see that stuff as a rip-off.
 In essence, what they are doing is having the public pay the company back for the cost of the videos."
-Instead, KISS suggested a look behind the scenes/history of the band.
+Instead, Kiss suggested a look behind the scenes/history of the band.
 According to Len Epand, the executive producer for the video and the senior vice president of music video production at PolyGram, "Gene Simmons and Paul Stanley were responsible for much of the idea and its execution and even came up with the title. […] When we brought the concept to Kiss, they upped the ante by giving us the rights to classic pre-video-age concert cuts from their own archives, from when they still wore make-up".
 The conceptual footage that tied the promo videos and live clips together was filmed at Gray Hall, a mansion in Beverly Hills, in August 1986.